Splitting formulas for the local real Gromov-Witten invariants: Family moduli spaces

 \subsection{Families of symmetric curves}

-Recall that if $\Si_0$ is a complex nodal marked curve, then it has \begin{enumerate}[(a)] \item a smooth normalization (normalization) $\wt \Si$ that replaces each node by a pair of marked points and \item a (versal) family $\F$ of deformations $\Si_s$ smoothing out the nodes. \end{enumerate} This extends to nodal marked symmetric curve as we review below; see also \cite[\S4.2]{GZ2}.
+Recall that if $\Si_0$ is a complex nodal marked curve, then we can consider \begin{enumerate}[(a)] \item a smooth normalization $\wt \Si$ of $\Si_0$ that replaces each node by a pair of marked points; \item a (flat) family $\F$ of deformations $\Si_s$ of $\Si_0$ smoothing out the nodes. \end{enumerate}